Does research support the use of foam rolling?

 For the summary of the article, just skim through the following presentation.
 To make sure you remember the key points, try the foam rolling quiz afterwards!

 What is foam rolling?

-Foam rolling is a form of self-myofascial release that is commonly used by fitness professionals.
-However, it is a relatively new technique and research has only recently emerged to describe its effects.
-What’s more, the fields of research into the areas of fascia, myofascial release, self-myofascial release and myofascial trigger points are also young and quickly developing.
-In the first part of this article, I cover the background relating to fascia, myofascial release and myofascial trigger points.
-In the second part, I’ve reviewed the current state of the foam rolling research.
-To skip the background and jump to the foam rolling research, click here.
+Foam rolling is a form of self-myofascial release that is commonly used by fitness professionals. it is a relatively new technique and research has only recently emerged to describe its effects.
+In this article, Chris Beardsley (@SandCResearch) reviews the literature.
+In the first part of the article, you will find the background relating to fascia, myofascial release and myofascial trigger points.
+In the second part, you can read about the state of foam rolling research.
+To skip the background, click here.

 What is fascia?

 Any discussion of self-myofascial release first has to present some background to fascia and the research into fascia.
 However, the field of fascia research is quite young and researchers are still very much feeling their way through an extremely complex and difficult area.
 Therefore, much of the following is presented as the general and high-level consensus of researchers in the field with the (rather large) caveat that nobody really knows what is actually going on.

 According to the standard definition provided by the Journal of Bodywork and Movement Therapies (LeMoon, 2008), fascia is the soft tissue component of the connective tissue system that both penetrates and surrounds muscles, bones, organs, nerves, blood vessels and other structures and extends from head to toe, from front to back, and from surface to deep in an uninterrupted, three-dimensional web.
 Schleip (2012) also define fascia as “the soft tissue component of the connective tissue system that permeates the human body (and) that is part of a body wide tensional force transmission system.”